Remembrances of Red Trauma (3) – The Northeast - The Isaan Record

 Had they squinted, the boy might have appeared as an unfinished black dot, adorning a burnt green strand on the canvas of a celebrated artist.

 In the distance, his parents could still be heard shouting from the direction of the haystack and the threshing ground.
-Suddenly, moving as fast as a snake’s tongue, a thundering sound came from the West as if the sky was threatening to fall to shatter the earth.
+Suddenly, moving as fast as a snake’s tongue, a thundering sound came from the West as if the sky was threatening to shatter the earth.
 In the blink of an eye, a squadron of supersonic fighters conquered the sky above the rice fields.
 The boy quickly jumped to seek cover from the damp grass beside the rice paddy’s ridge.
 His body froze but his heart kept pounding in his chest.

 The speed and force of their approach left him thunderstruck.